I hugged a sign.

 The Ramón Alvarado Memorial Scholarship Fund at the National Criminal Defense College (NCDC)

-The Ramón Alvarado Memorial Scholarship Fund at the University of Wisconsin-Madison Law School (This will soon be housed on UW’s website, but legal stuff and paperwork and blah.)
+The Ramón Alvarado Memorial Scholarship Fund at the University of Wisconsin-Madison Law School (This will eventually be housed on UW’s website, but legal stuff and paperwork and what not...)

 And now, there’s the Judge Ramón Alvarado Bridge.